Ceylon Electricity Board: Losses

-Ceylon Electricity Board has lost 25.5 billion rupees in 2011, and run up debts of 121 billion rupees with a petroleum distributor and independent power producers.
+Ceylon Electricity Board lost 25.5 billion rupees in 2011, and ran up debts of 121 billion rupees with a petroleum distributor and independent power producers.

 In 2012, the CEB lost 61.2 billion rupees and the Ceylon Petroleum Corporation which supplied fuel below cost 89.7 billion rupees.
 To cover up the loss, the CEB increased power tariffs on a large scale.
 The CEB expected to get revenues of 223 billion rupees—or 45 billion rupees more than the earlier tariff—from the price hike, but subsequently lost 33 billion rupees in 2013 on total expenses of 256 billion rupees.

-On 16 September 2014, after officially opening a completed $1.35 billion Chinese-financed 900 MW coal power plant project, Sri Lankan President at the time, Mahinda Rajapaksa addressed the nation saying that the electricity bills of the people will be reduced by 25%.
-The CEB stated that it will take about two weeks to come up with a process of creating electricity bills to reflect the reduction in prices.
+On 16 September 2014, after officially opening a completed $1.35 billion Chinese-financed 900 MW coal power plant project, then-incumbent president Mahinda Rajapaksa addressed the nation claiming that electricity bills would be reduced by 25% for the general population.
+The CEB stated that it would take about two weeks to come up with a process of creating electricity bills to reflect the reduction in prices.

-Employee Tax
+Employee tax

-The CEB has been accused of Tax fraud by the Campaign for Free and Fair Elections (CaFFE), which has claimed that CEB has not deducted PAYE from its engineers and senior staff since 2010 amounting to Rs.
+The CEB has been accused of tax fraud by the Campaign for Free and Fair Elections (CaFFE), which has claimed that CEB had not deducted pay-as-you-earn tax from its engineers and senior staff since 2010, amounting to Rs.
 3465 million.
 CaFFE has claimed that this amount has been recovered from the consumer instead.

 Restructuring

-A restructuring committee was appointed as per the approval of the Cabinet of Ministers to submit proposals to restructure the CEB within a month.
+In August 2022, a restructuring committee was appointed as per the approval of the Cabinet of Ministers to submit proposals to restructure the CEB within a month.
 Committee members consisted of former and current administrative officers of the Sri Lankan Government Service.

+The Sri Lanka Electricity Act, No. 36 of 2024 for restructuring of the CEB was passed in the Parliament on 17 September 2024 by a majority of 44 votes.
+On 9 March 2026 at 00:00 SLST, the Ceylon Electricity Board was officially dissolved and replaced by six state-owned companies (SOE) under the government's CEB restructuring programme.
+The six new companies are further divided into four main and two subsidiary companies.
+The areas of responsibility for each new organisation are as follows: